+If the South Pacific is laid-back, this low-key archipelago is a long tropical snooze in a beach hammock.
 The good news?
 It’s right on our doorstep – just a three-hour flight from Brisbane.
 The bad news?
 There is none.
-As they say here, “Welkam to the hapi islands”.
+Here we’ve rounded up the best things to do on the Solomon Islands.

 Solomon Islands has some of the best diving in the world.
 There are pristine reefs, World War II wrecks, a plethora of marine life such as barracuda, parrotfish, sea fans and pygmy seahorses and incredible geological formations including lava tubes known as the Twin Tunnels at Tulagi and Leru Cut, an indent that allows divers to swim into the interior of Leru Island.